-Here are 15 of the hands-down best restaurants in Surry Hills right now.
+Here are 21 of the best restaurants in Surry Hills right now.

 Just reading the menu at Chin Chin is enough to make you salivate.
 Isaan style spicy hot BBQ chicken, Balinese roast duck, crispy soft-shell crab…please, pass us a napkin.
 Two years ago, Melbourne’s favourite Asian restaurant opened its Sydney location in a converted warehouse space on Commonwealth St, and we’ve been all the better for it.
 Loud, lively and always delicious, with a pink neon glow, Chin Chin in Surry Hills has a menu bigger than any appetite.
 Can’t decide?
 Opt for the “Feed Me” tasting menu options and enjoy a selection of the restaurant’s favourite dishes.

-If you're in the mood for mind-blowing takeaway, be sure to check out Lindsay's slick kebab shop, Shwarmama.
+If you're in the mood for some mind-blowing takeaway, be sure to check out Lindsay's slick kebab shop, Shwarmama.
 The merch alone is worth a visit, but the shawarma will keep you coming back for more.

-If you’re in the mood for Levantine food (no, not a typo, but a geographical region that includes Lebanon, Jordan, Syria, Turkey, Greece, to name but a few) then Nour on Crown St is where you shall dine tonight.
+If you’re in the mood for Levantine food (the geographical region that includes Lebanon, Jordan, Syria, Turkey, Greece, to name but a few) then Nour on Crown St is where you shall dine tonight.
 Amongst a pastel palette of peaches and purples care of the design magic crafted by SJB Architects, devour a host of Middle Eastern delicacies roasted by woodfire.
-Large arched windows flood the space with light in the daytime, and their long list of dips, breads and yoghurts are all made fresh and in-house, so prepare to share plate your way into heaven.
+Large arched windows flood the space with light in the daytime, and their long list of dips, breads, and yoghurts are all made fresh and in-house, so prepare to share plate your way into heaven.